Sanchez042004/Heart-Diabetes-ML/README.md

 </p>

 ### Installation
-First, we need to install all the project dependencies, these are:
+First, we need to install all the dependencies in the root folder of the project, these are:
 ```console
 pip install pandas
 ```